tekknolagi/tekknolagi.github.com/bread.md

 ### Suggested baking tools

+Not all of these are required.
+Some people will tell you to buy a bunch of expensive equipment.
+Bake with what you have, and if you want to incrementally improve your tools, go for it.

 * Mixing bowl
 * Kitchen scale, ideally accurate to 1g
 * Saran wrap or equivalent, if leaving the dough in the fridge overnight to